Hierarchical Autoregressive Modeling for Neural Video Compression: Introduction

 In more detail, our main contributions are as follows:

 \begin{enumerate} \item \textbf{A new framework.} We interpret existing video compression methods through the more general framework of generative modeling, variational inference, and autoregressive flows, allowing us to readily investigate extensions and ablations.
-In particular, we compare fully data-driven approaches with motion-estimation-based neural compression schemes.
-This framework also provides directions for future work. \item \textbf{A new model.} Our main proposed model is an improved version of Scale-Space Flow (SSF) \citep{agustsson2020scale} model.
-Following the classical predictive coding approach to video compression, this model uses motion estimation to predict the frame being compressed, and further compresses the residual obtained by subtraction.
-We show that incorporating a learnable scaling transform improves performance.
-Augmenting a shift transform by scale-then-shift is inspired by performance gains in extending NICE \citep{dinh2014nice} to RealNVP \citep{dinh2016density}.
-Structured priors can improve the performance further. \item \textbf{A new dataset.} The neural video compression community is lacking large, high-resolution benchmark datasets.
-While we performed extensive experiments on the publicly available Vimeo-90k dataset \citep{xue2019video}, we also collected and utilized a larger dataset, YouTube-NT\footnote{\url{https://github.com/privateyoung/Youtube-NT}}, which will be made available through executable scripts.
-As previous works \citep{agustsson2020scale} did not provide their training datasets, YouTube-NT will be a useful resource for making and comparing further progress in this field. \end{enumerate}
+In particular, we compare fully data-driven approaches with motion-estimation-based neural compression schemes, and consider a more expressive prior model for better entropy coding (described in the second bullet point below).
+This framework also provides directions for future work. \item \textbf{A new model.} Following the predictive coding paradigm of video compression \citep{wiegand2003overview}, Scale-Space Flow (SSF)\citep{agustsson2020scale} uses motion estimation to predict the frame being compressed, and further compresses the residual obtained by subtraction.
+Our proposed model extends the SSF model with a more flexible decoder and prior, and improves over the state of the art in rate-distortion performance.
+Specifically, we \begin{itemize} \item Incorporate a learnable scaling transform to allow for more expressive and accurate reconstruction.
+Augmenting a shift transform by scale-then-shift is inspired by improvements from extending NICE \citep{dinh2014nice} to RealNVP \citep{dinh2016density}. \item Introduce a structured prior over the two sets of latent variables in the generative model of SSF, corresponding to jointly encoding the motion information and residual information.
+As the two tend to be spatially correlated, encoding residual information conditioned on motion information results in a more informed prior, and thus better entropy model, for the residual information; this cuts down the bit-rate for the latter that typically dominates the overall bit-rate. \end{itemize} \item \textbf{A new dataset.} The neural video compression community currently lacks large, high-resolution benchmark datasets.
+While we extensively experimented on the publicly available Vimeo-90k dataset \citep{xue2019video}, we also collected and utilized a larger dataset, YouTube-NT\footnote{\url{https://github.com/buggyyang/Youtube-NT}}, available through executable scripts.
+Since no training data was publicly released for the previous state-of-the-art method \citep{agustsson2020scale}, YouTube-NT would be a useful resource for making and comparing further progress in this field. \end{enumerate}